stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 ### Downloading the boa constrictor genome.

-The dataset we downloaded is from boa constrictor liver RNA.
-We will map reads in the dataset to the boa constrictor genome sequence to demonstrate read mapping.
-We'll do this in tomorrow's exercise.
+The dataset we downloaded was created by sequencing a library made from boa constrictor liver RNA.
+We will map the reads in this dataset to the boa constrictor genome sequence to demonstrate read mapping in tomorrow's exercise.

 First, we need to *find* the boa constrictor genome.
 As usual, there are few ways we could go about this: